TomSwb/bitminded.github.io/docs/business-legal/AHV-REGISTRATION-GUIDE.md

 ## 9. Reminders for BitMinded

-- Log every invoice/contract in the bookkeeping system described in `POINT-OF-SALE-READINESS.md`.
+- Log every invoice/contract in the bookkeeping system described in `../payment-financial/POINT-OF-SALE-READINESS.md`.
 - Update `LEGAL_COMPLIANCE_CHECKLIST.md` once the registration is submitted and accepted.
 - Store copies of the AHV registration form, confirmation letters, and contribution invoices in the financial records archive.

 ---

 Keep this guide with your compliance documentation and revise as thresholds or regulations change.
 When in doubt, contact the compensation office or a fiduciary for clarification before revenue scales up.

+---

+## 🔗 Related Documentation

+### Legal & Compliance
+- [Legal Compliance Checklist](./LEGAL_COMPLIANCE_CHECKLIST.md) - Comprehensive Swiss legal requirements checklist
+- [Business Model](./BUSINESS_MODEL.md) - Business model and revenue streams context

+### Planning & Implementation
+- [Priority List - Active Items](../planning/PRIORITY-LIST-TO-DO.md) - Implementation plan for business features
+- [Priority List - Completed Items](../planning/PRIORITY-LIST-COMPLETED-ITEMS.md) - Completed infrastructure and features